kchea002/Whelp-Winter-is-Coming/README.md

 ![hey](https://github.com/kchea002/Whelp-Winter-is-Coming/blob/master/app/assets/images/readme_images/Whelp%20Header.png)

-Welp: Winter Is Coming, is a clone of the website Yelp with a Game of Thrones theme.
-Users are able to write reviews for the various businesses found throughout Westeros.
+Welp: Winter Is Coming, is a clone of the website Yelp inspired with a Game of Thrones theme.
+Users are able to browse the various businesses found throughout Westeros while allowing them to write and read reviews for an immersive Game of Thrones experiece.

-This project was designed and built within 10 days, and I plan to continue to implement new improvements over time.

 ## Technologies